 The basic difference between a trimmer and a hedge cutter is that a trimmer is a bit more delicate than a cutter.
 If you’ve got a heavy-duty task (large bushes, thick branches), you may want a hedge cutter.
 If you only intend to do some light pruning, tidying, or more general upkeep of your already lovely shrubs, grab a trimmer instead.

 Q: Which is better, a corded or cordless hedge trimmer?

 Whether you need a corded or cordless model depends on your need to roam vs. your desire for a constant supply of power.
 A corded trimmer, no matter how long it is, will keep you tethered to a power source, but that power source will be constant.
 It’s also more energy-efficient.
 A cordless trimmer lets you roam to the ends of the earth (should you need to trim a bush there), but it will only last as long as your battery does before needing a charge.

 Q: What should I look for when buying a hedge trimmer?

 What you should look for when buying a hedge trimmer depends entirely on your personal needs.
 If you’ll be trimming greenery up high, you need an extended pole or long-reach hedge trimmer.
 If you have a lot of work to do and no time to stop and recharge, find something corded, so you can plug it in and forget it.
-The best hedge trimmer for you should get the job done quickly, safely, and efficiently.
+The best hedge trimmers for you should get the job done quickly, safely, and efficiently.

 The final word on shopping for the best hedge trimmers

 If the top item on your to-do list is getting your yard in fighting shape, then it’s time to purchase a hedge trimmer.
-Finding the best hedge trimmer for your needs is all about the space you’re working with, whether you want an electric cord or need room to wander, and how much money you prefer to spend.
+Finding the best hedge trimmers for your needs is all about the space you’re working with, whether you want an electric cord or need room to wander, and how much money you prefer to spend.
 Figure that out, and it’s time to chop, chop!